 Also known as checklists, the checkbox is a multiple options field within the card phases.
 It’s possible to create a field with several options that can be selected simultaneously, placed horizontally or vertically in the card structure.

-A company in Pipefy, previously known as an organization, includes all of your processes (or pipes), databases, reports, automations, members and much more.
+A company in Pipefy includes all of your pipes, databases, reports, automations, members, and much more.
 It’s the digital representation of your company inside Pipefy (at least some elements of it), with processes that can include entire departments or specific teams.
-This is your Pipefy, as some call.
-Learn more about companies here.
+This is your Pipefy, as some call it.

 Company Reports (feature)

-A connection is an association between a card and another card or a card and a database; it’s a field you can enable in forms and phases.
-Creating connections makes it easier to gather and access information within pipes and keep the same information in different places.
-This is an excellent feature for process integration without having to manually share information outside your pipes.
-Learn more about connections.
+A connection is an association between two pipes or a pipe and a database.
+Creating connections makes it easier to gather and access information within pipes and keep the same information in different places updated.

 Currency is a field type that you can add in Start Forms and phases of processes to input amounts of money.
-For example, when asking how much someone spent in expense reimbursement pipe.^
+For example, when asking how much someone spent in the expense reimbursement pipe.

 Database Connection (feature)